-UK Air Dates for US & Cult Shows in 2014
+UK Air Dates for US & Cult Shows in 2016

-Lots and lots of UK premiere dates for the Winter 2014 season and beyond!
-As always, if there’s a US or cult show you’d like to see a UK air date for, just leave it in the comments, and i'll do my best to find it for you. 🙂
+Lots and lots of UK premiere dates (and returning shows) for the first half of the year and beyond!
+As always, if there’s any TV Show you’d like to see a UK tv premiere date for, just leave it in the comments, and we’ll do our best to find it for you. 🙂

-Shows in this colour are the latest updates!
-Shows in this colour are returning for part 2 of a season.
+GREEN = Shows in this colour are returning for part 2 of a season.

 (TBC) = To be confirmed.
 If a show is listed as (TBC) this means it’s either not an official date from the channel, or is subject to change.